Scholarships For Outstanding Airman To ROTC (SOAR)

 How does the selection process work?

 A selection board is held once a year.
 SOAR is a commander's program to select top-flight enlisted members for commissioning.
-Selections are made at the MAJCOM level for most airmen (those assigned to FOAs/DRUs other than AIA are selected from a Small Units selection board that meets at HQ AFROTC at Maxwell).
-Three allocations are set aside for enlisted recruiters selected by the Air Force Recruiting Service (AETC/RS).
-There are 54 SOAR allocations and they are divided among the MAJCOMs/FOAs/DRUs based upon MAJCOM enlisted strength.
+Selections are made at the MAJCOM level for most Airmen.
+Those assigned to Field Operating Agencies (FOA) and Direct Reporting Units (DRU), are selected from a Small Units selection board that meets at HQ AFROTC at Maxwell.
+There are 51 SOAR allocations.
 The following table shows the distribution of SOAR allocations:

 The MAJCOM/FOA/DRU/Small Units boards utilize the "whole person" concept to evaluate applicants.
 As part of the board process, applicants will be evaluated on their ability to put their package together in the proper format in accordance with the ECP Package Checklistand directions on this site.
 It is the applicant's responsibility to ensure that the package is complete.
 While the board considers all documents in an application package, they typically focus on the commander's recommendation, the airman's duty performance history, and the applicant's academic performance to determine the applicant's eligibility.
-Airmen selected for SOAR will begin classes the following fall term.
+Airmen selected will receive instructions and be required to complete additional post selection actions.
+Once all actions have been completed they will be authorized to separate no earlier than 10 days prior to their class start date the following fall term.

 Note:The applicant is ultimately responsible for the completeness and accuracy of their package.
 The Education Center may assist the member in an advisory capacity only.

 TO BE ELIGIBLE APPLICANTS MUST MEET THE FOLLOWING REQUIREMENTS: